965694547/Hybrid-system-of-frame-wise-model-and-SEDT/README.md

 ## Citation
 ```
 @techreport{Li2022d,
-    Author = "Li, Yiming and Guo, Zhifang and Ye, Zhirong and Wang, Xiangdong and Liu, Hong and Qian, Yueliang and Tao, Rui and Yan, Long and Ouchi, Kazushige",
+    author = "Li, Yiming and Guo, Zhifang and Ye, Zhirong and Wang, Xiangdong and Liu, Hong and Qian, Yueliang and Tao, Rui and Yan, Long and Ouchi, Kazushige",
     title = "A Hybrid System Of Sound Event Detection Transformer And Frame-Wise Model For Dcase 2022 Task 4",
     institution = "DCASE2022 Challenge",
     year = "2022",